Karol Bagh: Education

 The historic Ayurvedic and Unani Tibbia College was inaugurated here by Mahatma Gandhi in 1921, and Sri Guru Nanak Dev Khalsa College of Delhi University is situated here.

 Faith Academy Senior Secondary School is a Christian minority school on John L Dorsey Road.
 The school was founded in East Patel Pragar in 1964.

 Markets

-Karol Bagh is a popular shopping destination for affluent residents of West and Central Delhi.
-Known for its bustling markets, Karol Bagh features prominent shopping areas such as Ajmal Khan Road and Arya Samaj Road.
-The market is one of the oldest shopping centers in Delhi, offering a wide variety of goods from large air-conditioned showrooms to small, quaint shops in narrow alleys.
+The Karol Bagh market is one of the oldest shopping centers in Delhi.
+Many areas of the market specialise in a particular field:

-Specialized Market Areas

-Several areas within Karol Bagh are known for their specialization in particular types of goods: